lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 **-e/-\-ending**
 Time in seconds to crop ending.
 For example if I wanted a 10 second stream but only wanted the first 4 seconds of it I would use -e 4 remove the last 6 seconds of it.

-**-\-timestamp**
-If downloading to a text file, will add timestamps before each message.

 **-\-timestamp-format**
 Sets the timestamp format for .txt chat logs.
 Valid values are Utc, Relative, and None.